helalim/reroll-script/README.md

 kubectl, kubectx, and kubens.

 ### Usage
-Use -ctx as  optional parameter for cluster.
+Use cluster name as optional argument.
-If -ctx is not used, your current cluster will be used instead.
+If argument is not passed, your current cluster will be used instead.

 ### Running
 ```
-./targetDown.sh -ctx uw2p-akp-b1
+./targetDown.sh uw2p-akp-b1
 ```

 ### Output